Page not available in Swedish.

 - Does the presence of traffic influence the number of attempts to cross?

-How does the presence of traffic affect the crossing rate of a species (event level)?
+How does the presence of traffic affect the crossing rate of a species (on the event level)?

 - Does the traffic volume influence the likelihood for ungulates to approach the passage?